 In 2008, Bremerton High School football coach Joe Kennedy made a promise to God that he would pray and give thanks after each game he coached, regardless of the outcome.
 This commitment to a simple, private act of worship caused him to be stripped of his position as a coach and forced into a lengthy, ongoing legal battle against the school he faithfully served.

 However, Coach Kennedy’s story is not over yet.
-With the support of 21 State Attorneys General, 4 Supreme Court justices, and legendary football names like Tony Dungy and Bobby Bowden—the momentum is all on Coach’s side.
+With the support of 21 State Attorneys General, 4 Supreme Court justices, and legendary football names like Tony Dungy and Steve Largent—the momentum is all on Coach’s side.
 But his team still isn’t complete without you.
 We need your support to make sure Coach Kennedy is able to complete his comeback victory, and protect the freedom of all Americans to live out their faith.

 Before coaching football, Coach Kennedy served 20 years in the U.S. Marine Corps, proudly defending your rights and freedoms under the U.S. Constitution.
 Serving gave him a special sense of appreciation for what our country represents, and the freedoms that we enjoy.

-When the Bremerton School District in Washington state fired him for kneeling in silent prayer, Coach Kennedy – a Marine who served in combat during Operation Desert Storm – was ready.
+When the Bremerton School District in Washington state fired him for kneeling in quiet prayer, Coach Kennedy – a Marine who served in combat during Operation Desert Storm – was ready.
 He had no plans to run from the fight to defend his right to live out his faith.
 For him, the fight had just begun.

 Before he even coached his first game, this Marine Corps veteran turned football coach made a commitment to God that he would give thanks after every game—win or lose—for the opportunity to be a football coach and lead his players into battle.

-So after his very first football game in 2008, Coach Kennedy waited until the players cleared the field, then took a knee in silent prayer.
+So after his very first football game in 2008, Coach Kennedy waited until the players cleared the field, then took a knee in quiet prayer.
 This continued after each game for seven years—and no students, coaches or parents ever complained about it.

 In fact, it was actually a compliment that caused him to start taking heat.
 After initially being told by a school administrator how grateful they were for his leadership and example, Coach Kennedy received an official letter from the school district ordering him to stop praying after games.
 After a request for religious accommodation was denied, he was ultimately suspended.